blabla1337/skf-flask/skf/markdown/knowledge_base/86-knowledge_base--Re_authentication--.md

 **Solution:**

-User should always be challenged by the application to re-authenticate themselfs after changing their credentials, e-mail or doing other important data exchanges such as t ransferring money.
+User should always be challenged by the application to re-authenticate themselves  after changing their credentials, e-mail or doing other important data exchanges such as transferring money.